maltebp/river-hot-reload-prototype/notes/goal.md

-I want to do a prototype of *most* of hot-reloading for most of the game system.
+I want to do a prototype of *most* of hot-reloading for most of the game components.
 It should work like following: